gdlc/STAT_COMP/INCLASS_10.md

-We will consider fitting a model to Gausian right-censored data.
+We will consider fitting a model to Gaussian right-censored data.

 The marginal distribution of the data is N(mu,V).